-As at 2018, a new Draft Plan of Management for the IESCA under the provisions of the National Parks and Wildlife Act 1974 was being prepared.
+In 2019 a new Plan of Management for the IESCA under the provisions of the National Parks and Wildlife Act 1974 was adopted by the NPWS.
 Wollongong City Council and the NPWS are working cooperatively to achieve compatibility between the plans for the two parks and integrated approaches to management and visitor experiences.
 NPWS is undertaking consultation and planning related to the track network.
 Mountain biking opportunities across the IESCA and the Illawarra escarpment area are being considered by NPWS, the Council and other stakeholders.